thoughtworksarts/thoughtworksarts.github.io/app/open-call/2021-improvising-the-network/index.markdown

 This residency will take place in collaboration with the CounterPulse artistic community, rooted in dance and movement practices with a strong legacy of improvisation.
 The lens of improvisation is often organized around scores (systems) built on collaboration, affirmation, and responsive spontaneity.
 Applicants do not need to be expert in computer network design or dance improvisation, but an understanding of these disciplines would enhance your application.

-ThoughtWorks Arts will mentor, facilitate and help foster, through weekly meetings and its wide reaching cohort of developers, the artistic and technical needs of the selected artist(s), as well as the expertise of its Directors.
+Thoughtworks Arts will mentor, facilitate and help foster, through weekly meetings and its wide reaching cohort of developers, the artistic and technical needs of the selected artist(s), as well as the expertise of its Directors.

 CounterPulse will serve as the physical location of the network topology and as the liaison between the selected artist and the community of artists working and creating at CounterPulse.
 Support and resources from CounterPulse could, but do not necessarily need to include: